 Bovine Serum Albumin Fraction V

-Bovine serum albumin (BSA) is commonly used as a stabilizing agent for proteins and enzymes, including dilute solutions of antibody and use as a blocking agent to reduce non-specific binding.
-This BSA is protease- and IgG-free.
+Bovine serum albumin (BSA) is commonly used as a stabilizing agent for proteins and enzymes, including dilute solutions of antibody.
+It is also used as a blocking agent to reduce non-specific antibody binding in immuno-detection procedures such as western blotting, immunofluorescence, and IHC.
+It is also suitable for use in protease sensitive assays such as RIA and EIA, as well as nucleic acid hybridization.
+This BSA is IgG- and protease-free.

 This item is only available for customers in the USA.